migerick/cookie-authentication-go/README.md

 6. The database will be initialized with a user with email `email: "test@test.com", password": "test"`
 7. Request the resource `/Login` on the client `localhost:3000/pb.v1.AuthService/Login`.
-8. The response will contain a cookie with a JWT token.
+8. The response will contain a cookie with a UUID.

 POST /pb.v1.AuthService/Login HTTP/1.1
 Host: localhost:3000